Executive Summary

 - Generic secrets: API keys, database passwords matching search terms

-Unlike the above direct harvesting methods, AWS credentials and SSH keys are not collected by Stage 1 directly.
-Instead, they are targeted through the MCP prompt injection in Stage 2.
+Unlike the five direct harvesting methods above, AWS credentials and SSH keys are not only collected by Stage 1 directly.
+Instead, they are targeted through the MCP prompt injection deployed in Stage 2 (see the McpInject section below).

 The injected MCP server's tool descriptions instruct AI assistants to read: